-Availability of policies, procedures, and resources:

-• Archdiocesan procedures for reporting abuse have been posted on the Archdiocesan web site.

-• A list of community programs that provide free services to sexual abuse survivors has been produced and distributed to every parish and school in the Archdiocese and sent to all registered Catholic households (210,000) in the Archdiocese.
-Additional copies are available from the Safe Environment Coordinator or by e-mail at loehrerp@archmil.org)

-• Parishes and schools have received information for distribution to parishioners and school families.

-• Bulletin announcements are provided for parish use.
+- 8. Availability of policies, procedures, and resources: - Archdiocesan procedures for reporting abuse have been posted on the Archdiocesan web site. - A list of community programs that provide free services to sexual abuse survivors is available on the Archdiocese of Milwaukee website and is available for parishes and schools to print for distribution as needed.
+Parishes and schools have received information for distribution to parishioners and school. families. - Bulletin announcements are provided for parish use. - The Clergy Abuse Response webpage has been added to the Archdiocese of Milwaukee website with resources available and updated for parishes, schools, and the general public.
+Resources and information are available in both English and Spanish.